aimeertaylor/FreqEstimationModel/README.md

 that contain genetically distinct parasites (i.e., those that are polyclonal);
 - parasite genetic data are prevalence data (i.e., they describe the presence of alleles - the model does not exploit information on within-infection allele frequencies).

 Beware: this readme is seven years late and hasitily added.
 Package documentation is bare-bones.
-I'm in the process of checking for bugs (I need to check expand.grid()).

 The model used to estimate frequencies was first described here:
 [Taylor et al. 2014](https://malariajournal.biomedcentral.com/articles/10.1186/1475-2875-13-102)